tabcat/rough-opal/rough-opal/APPLICATION.md

 Another advantage here is that IPFS and IPNS are more general layers and don't require building up infrastructure and support.

 Because the work done for OrbitDB under a previous grant was not accepted, doing this with OrbitDB would be very difficult due to some tight coupling.
-Opal is much more modular when compared, especially with replicationy.
+Opal is much more modular when compared, especially with replication.

 Opal also includes incremental traversal of the Merkle-DAG in either direction.
 This type of traversal is not part of OrbitDB, and is probably the most significant change from that previous grant work.